 THC & CBD

 The cannabis plant serves multiple purposes.
 For centuries the plant was grown for the strong and resilient stem fibres.
 Indeed, in the glory days of global shipping by sail, 17th century ships were waterproofed with hemp fibres, and the ropes and sails were made of the same material.
 In Europe, for example, hemp is still grown for its strong fibres, and is used in the car manufacturing industry.

 What sets the cannabis plant apart from all others are the unique chemicals it contains, the cannabinoids.
 Up until now more than 100 different cannabinoids have been identified.
 The most well-known of these is THC – delta-9-tetrahydrocannabinol.
 THC is the most abundant cannabinoid in ‘psychoactive’ cannabis plant types.
-This substance possesses a mind-altering effects, which most users describe as a very pleasant and relaxing experience.
+This substance possesses mind-altering effects, which most users describe as a very pleasant and relaxing experience.
 The plant also contains CBD (cannabidiol) – the second major cannabinoid in cannabis.
 There is currently extensive scientific research into the possible medical use of these and other lesser-known cannabinoids.
 These functional components of the cannabis plant are produced in resin glands (glandular trichomes), which are located on the surface of the entire plant.
 The largest concentration of these glands are found in the flowering heads of the female plant.
-The functional components are released when the cannabis resin is heated to a temperature of 180°C (356°F).
+The functional components are released when cannabis is heated to a temperature of 180°C (356°F).

 Cannabis or weed?

 Like many mind-altering substances, cannabis possesses many acronyms.
 Of these, marijuana and hemp are the most well-known.
 On the street, cannabis is referred to as weed, pot and ganja.